 Pictured: A delicious fruit and vegetable smoothie.

 It cannot be stressed enough how diet affects your health.
 It seems that when you mess with people's taste buds, they don't take it well at all.
 The basic premise of a healthy diet is in your control.
 Do you want to live to eat, or eat to live?
 So many diseases can be helped with the proper dietary changes.
 If you are not willing to make the changes necessary to assure you can live without disease, then that is totally up to you.
 How much is a healthy body worth to you?
 Would you rather spend your money on doctor visits, drugs, treatments and all sorts of things that don't address the underlying problem, or are you willing to do what it takes to make the changes necessary so that you can enjoy your life and spend your money on more pleasurable activities?
-The choice is yours. if you are willing to make the changes necessary, feel free to contact us and we will give you suggestions to help you along the way.
-Remember: good health is up to you!
+The choice is yours.
+Good health is up to you!

 DRINKS, SMOOTHIES, ETC.

 Berry Protein Smoothie 1.5 Cup Coconut Milk 1 C Frozen or Fresh Blueberries 1/2 C Frozen or Fresh Strawberries 1 Scoop (about 1 oz) Raw Protein Powder Stevia or Agave Nectar (optional) for sweetener Place all of the above in the order listed into a power blender such as a Vita-Mix or Blentec type of high speed blender.
 Blend about 1 minute or until all ingredients are blended smooth.
 Enjoy!
 A great start for breakfast for anyone who doesn't have time to eat a regular healthy breakfast.